-Kuwait is neither a party to the International Convention on the Arrest of Seagoing Ships of 1952 nor to the International Convention on the Arrest of Ships of 1999.
+Kuwait is neither a party to the International Convention on the Arrest of Seagoing Ships of 1952 nor to the International Convention on the International Convention on the Arrest of Ships of 1999.

 3. Is there any other way to arrest a ship in your jurisdiction?